Christifah/fogies-website/README.md

 # fogies-website
-Something for the old eyes to see easily
+Something for the old eyes to see easily.
+This is a work in progress!